 - Ink-Suit Actor: He's a dead ringer for Aaron Paul, his voice actor.

 - Religious and Mythological Theme Naming: Nyx was the Greek primordial goddess of the night.

 - Praetorian Guard: Like Cor Leonis, that's his job.

 "It is high time we sever the line of Lucis once and for all."One of the game's central antagonists, the Emperor of the militarized state of Niflheim who is keenly interested in gaining control of the Lucis Crystal...and is willing to do virtually anything to get it, up to and including putting on a peace treaty signing as a pretense to enter Insomnia for invasion, drawing a weapon right on Regis at the ceremony, and laying waste to large parts of the Crown City and starting an enormous war just to secure the Crystal.

 Voiced by: Shinji Ogawa

-- The Emperor: Of the power-hungry, military dictator variety.
+- The Emperor: Of the ruthless supremacist, military dictator variety.

 - Evil Sounds Deep: In Japanese, at least, Aldercapt has the deepest voice by far.